klukosiute/kilonovanet/README.md

 using this work.

 ## Installation
-Right now, this can be installed locally from source (download and run `python setup.py install`).
+Install from source: download and run `python setup.py install`.

-In the near future, I will package it properly.
-Conda environment is provided, which should be set up before installation.
+Install via pip: `pip install kilonovanet`
 ## Usage
 In order to produce surrogate spectra (see *eventual paper* for discussion about how good these spectra are or are not, though), use: